eellak/gsoc2019-ltsp/man/ltsp-nfs.8.md

 **-h**, **--nfs-home=**_0|1_
   Export /home over NFS3.
 Defaults to 0.
 Note that NFS3 is insecure for home, so by default SSHFS is used.
-To specify a different directory, set HOME_DIR= in /etc/ltsp/ltsp.conf.
+To specify a different directory, set $HOME_DIR in /etc/ltsp/ltsp.conf.

 **-t**, **--nfs-tftp=**_0|1_
   Export /srv/tftp/ltsp over NFS3.
 Defaults to 1.
-To specify a different directory, set TFTP_DIR= in /etc/ltsp/ltsp.conf.
+To specify a different directory, set $TFTP_DIR in /etc/ltsp/ltsp.conf.

 ## EXAMPLES
 To export only some user homes over NFS3 (insecure) while the rest still